binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Violations of Least Privilege

-* _todo_
-* _todo_
+* **Running services as root**: Always start with the minimum permissions possible and add if necessary, it is far easier to add than to remove
-* Remember detection works where prevention fails, that means in this case, where your change control fails, because it is decided not to use it, you need something to detect changes and notify someone that cares.
+* **Configuration Settings Changed Ad Hoc**: Remember detection works where prevention fails, that means in this case, where your change control fails, because it is decided not to use it, you need something to detect changes and notify someone that cares.
 For this, there are also other options specifically designed for this.
-For a collection of such tooling, review the [Tooling](#cloud-countermeasures-aws-tooling) sections.
+For a collection of such tooling, review the [Tooling](#cloud-countermeasures-aws-additional-tooling) sections.

    You need to have these tools set-up so that they are [continually auditing](https://blog.cloudsploit.com/the-importance-of-continual-auditing-in-the-cloud-8d22e0554639) your infrastructure and notifying the person(s) responsible and/or that care about the issues, rather than having people continually manually reviewing settings, permissions and so forth
+* **Machine Instance Access To Open**: Lock the source IP address down to the public facing IP address of your bastion host required to access your machine instances.
+I discussed this in the [Hardening SSH](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-hardening-ssh) subsection of the VPS chapter.

+   Your bastion host will be hardened as discussed throughout the VPS chapter.
+All authorised workers can VPN to the bastion host and SSH from there, or just SSH tunnel from where ever they are on the planet through the bastion host via port forward and to any given machine instances.

+   If you have Windows boxes you need to reach, you can tunnel RDP through your SSH tunnel as I have [blogged about](https://blog.binarymist.net/2010/08/26/installation-of-ssh-on-64bit-windows-7-to-tunnel-rdp/).

+   A second option with SSH (using the `-A` option) is to, rather than tunneling, hop from the bastion host to your machine instances by forwarding the private key, which does provide the risk that someone could gain access to your forwarded SSH agent connection, thus being able to use your private key while you have an SSH connection established. `ssh-add -c` can provide some protection with this.

+   If you do decide to use the `-A` option, then you are essentially considering your bastion host as a trusted machine.
+I commented on the `-A` option in the [Tunneling SSH](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-tunneling-ssh) subsection of the VPS chapter.
+There is plenty of good [documentation](https://cloudacademy.com/blog/aws-bastion-host-nat-instances-vpc-peering-security/) around setting up the bastion host in AWS.
+AWS provide some [Best Practices](https://docs.aws.amazon.com/quickstart/latest/linux-bastion/architecture.html#best-practices) for security on bastion hosts, and also [discuss](https://aws.amazon.com/blogs/security/how-to-record-ssh-sessions-established-through-a-bastion-host/) recording the SSH sessions that your users establish through a bastion host for auditing purposes

 ### Storage of Secrets